cristicmf/dao/README.md

 **I can't build html documentation**

-This could be because you don't have [NaturalDocs](http://www.naturaldocs.org/) on your path.
+This could be because you don't have [NaturalDocs](http://www.naturaldocs.org/) or `jsdoc` on your path.

 ## Business